srs81/CakePHP-CustomFields/README.md

 #### Dude!
 No database/table schema changes?

 Nope. :) Just drop this plugin in the right Plugin/ directory and add the code to the controller and views.
-Make sure the "files" directory under webroot is writable, otherwise uploads will fail.
+Make sure the "files/custom_fields" directory under webroot is created and writable, otherwise custom fields won't save.

 No tables/database changes are needed since the plugin uses a directory structure based on the model name and id to save the appropriate files for the model.

+#### Change directory

+Are you stuck to the "files/custom_fields" directory under webroot?
+Nope.

+Open up Config/bootstrap.php under the Plugin/CustomFields directory and change the "CF.directory" setting.

 ## ChangeLog

-Version 1.0.0: April 2012
+Version 1.0.0: April 10, 2012

 ## Support